BlackZmartX/simbull_bot/README.md

 * may not be suitable for children - must be agreed by parent or guardian
 * it learns and imitates, is social content and aims to pass the Turing Test
 * can seem rude or inappropriate - talk with caution and at your own risk
-* mr. simbull pretends to be human - don't give personal info even if it 'asks'
+* mr. simbull pretends to be human - don't give personal info even if he asks
-* simbull does not understand you, and cannot mean anything it 'says'
+* simbull does not understand you, and cannot mean anything he says

 ### 🤖 [Click here to have some fun with Mr. Simbull](http://t.me/simbull_bot)